 The board certified allergists of Black & Kletz Allergy with 3 locations in the Washington, DC, Northern Virginia, and Maryland metropolitan area diagnose food allergies in adults and children.
 We teach food allergic individuals how to prevent and treat exposures to foods that they are allergic to in our Washington, DC, McLean, VA (Tysons Corner, VA), and Manassas, VA office locations.
 The bottom line to the food allergic individual is to always read the entire label and if one is not sure if a product may contain the food that they are allergic to, they should contact the manufacturer, or just avoid the product to be safe.
 Not eating the product is always the safest decision.
 It is also extremely important that all food allergic individuals always carry a self-injectable epinephrine device (e.g., EpiPen, Adrenaclick) in case of an accidental exposure.
 If one uses the self-injectable epinephrine device, they are to always go immediately to the closest emergency room.
 If you suffer a life-threatening reaction or worse, you may need the advice of a personal injury attorney if the food was mislabeled or poorly labeled.

-Thanks to our friend and blog author, Dr. Michael R. Kletz of Black & Kletz Allergy, for his insight into the dangers of food allergens.
+Thanks to Dr. Michael R. Kletz of Black & Kletz Allergy, for his insight into the dangers of food allergens.